FE 'tkGooie' Utilities

 Another method would be to use 'create rectangle' commands on the Tk canvas --- one rectangle for each integer.

-One of the first ideas that I had for an interactive and/or animated Tk script that demonstrates some mathematical principles was to provide Tk scripts that demonstrate the Pythagorean relationship --- the sum of two squares being the area of a 3rd square.
+One of the first ideas that I had for an interactive and/or animated Tk script that demonstrates some mathematical principles was to provide Tk scripts that demonstrate the Pythagorean relationship --- the sum of two (geometric) squares on the sides of a right triangle being the area of a 3rd square on the hypotenuse.

-In 1940, a mathematician named Loomis published a book that showed over 300 proofs of the Pythagorean theorem.
-I plan to write Tk scripts that provide an interactive and/or animated demonstration of at least two or three of those proofs.
+I plan to write Tk scripts that provide an interactive and/or animated demonstration of at least two or three of those proofs of the Pythagorean theorem.

 I hope to add some scripts of that type to the FE 'tkGooies' system.